-Entering students should meet with their faculty advisor in the first 2-3 weeks of their program to complete their DS-PRO (Doctoral Student Progress Report Online) and Milestone Agreement.
+Entering students should meet with their faculty advisor in the first 2-3 weeks of their program to complete their Milestone Agreement.
 As a part of this process, the university requires that the Milestone Agreement be completed before the end of the second semester of enrollment.
-Registration in additional coursework will be blocked until the Milestone Agreement is on file with the Staff Graduate Advisor and DS-PRO goals set with the faculty advisor.
+Registration in additional coursework will be blocked until the Milestone Agreement is on file with the Staff Graduate Advisor.